trutoo/event-bus/.github/pull_request_template.md

 - [ ] Use github checklists.
 When solved, check the box and explain the answer.

 **Research**
-Describe research done (if any) using links, patterns, libraries or dependencies added used to address the pronlem or feature.
+Describe research done (if any) using links, patterns, libraries or dependencies added used to address the problem or feature.